lucasfcosta/blog/_posts/2022-08-07-how-to-improve-daily-standups.md

 ### Focus on blockers

-Focusing on blockers has a similar effect as focusing on ageing issues.
+Focusing on blockers has a similar effect as focusing on aging issues.
 It directs time investment to issues that matter.

 If an issue has just started, it may not be worth it for an engineer to report anything except for a blocker or the possibility of a blocker appearing soon.

 Once blockers are reported, the team should discuss what they must do to unblock the task.
 The longer a task remains blocked, the larger average cycle times get, and the less predictable teams become.
 Remember: [finishing what you start makes teams more productive and predictable](/2022/07/19/finish-what-you-start.html).

-In my experience, as soon as teams start focusing on blockers and ageing issues, their status updates go from [technobabble](https://en.wikipedia.org/wiki/Technobabble) like:
+In my experience, as soon as teams start focusing on blockers and aging issues, their status updates go from [technobabble](https://en.wikipedia.org/wiki/Technobabble) like:

 > I'm detecting nano wave frequency shift in the plasma gluon crystal.
 Today I'll re-invert the ion transporter and replace the torsional neogenic casing.
 I wonder whether there's a temporal anomaly in the dorsal bipolar thruster bracket.
 What does everyone think? _[insert long meaningless discussion here]_